DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 ```
 - **assets:**  Used for third-party styles, in this case how to style the citations
 - **build:** The output directory where the PDF will be generated to
-- **content** Holds the full markdown file, all used figures and the bibliography
+- **content** Holds the full markdown file, all used figures and the bibliography as well as additional LaTeX configuration
 - **layouts:** Pandoc can convert the markdown into different output formats, in the layout folder could the different formats specify some individual layouts

+\pagebreak

 ### Buildscript

-The script "build.sh" is handling the generation of the PDF file.
+The script `build.sh` is handling the generation of the PDF file.

 ```bash
 #!/bin/bash